icons8/lunacy-docs/docs/components.md

 You can **edit a component**:

 - Right on the canvas like any other design element.
-This is the most straight forward and convenient way to edit components.
+This is the most straightforward and convenient way to edit components.
 - In the **Component editor**.
 - On the **Components page**.